 Inspired by the change — and my excitement of seeing people who look like me on the big screen — I spoke with four women on representation in the beauty industry, challenges that come with the job, and their beauty secrets.

 Diva Dhawan is a 29-year-old supermodel originally from Long Island, New York.
-After graduating from Fashion Institute of Technology (FIT) with a degree in fashion merchandising, she uprooted her life and moved to India to pursue modeling.
+After graduating from the Fashion Institute of Technology (FIT) with a degree in fashion merchandising, she uprooted her life and moved to India to pursue modeling.
 She can be seen as a TV host and stylist on FOX Life’s hit show “Styled by Neha,” where people with fashion emergencies are given makeovers.
 She is also one of the #GirlsofHRX and can be found in fitness brand HRX’s womenswear campaigns.

 Q: How does it feel to have taken the non-traditional path in your career?

 Honestly, I never looked at it like that.
 Growing up in New York helped with that because although my parents are traditional, I was brought up in a society that was fast-paced and open-minded.
 New Yorkers are always thinking out of the box, and we make our own rules.
 [But] when I first started working in New York, I was told to lie about where I was from.
 Being Indian was looked down upon and it made me feel bad about my background.
-[And then when I moved,] it was tougher in India because I always got scrutinized for modeling when I was a teenager, but I learnt to deal with it by learning it came with the job.
+[And then when I moved,] it was tougher in India because I always got scrutinized for modeling when I was a teenager, but I learned to deal with it by learning it came with the job.

 Q: Do you feel underrepresented in the beauty industry?